-Prime Minister Enrico Letta was expected to meet President Giorgio Napolitano on Friday to discuss the standoff over Berlusconi's conviction for tax fraud last month.
+Prime Minister Enrico Letta is expected to meet President Giorgio Napolitano on Friday to discuss the standoff over Berlusconi's conviction for tax fraud last month.

 The country's fractious government will also try to work out how to avert a planned rise in sales tax while reining in a budget deficit which is overshooting European Union limits.
 Berlusconi's party has threatened to walk out if the tax goes into effect.

-The premium paid by 10-year Italian debt over German benchmarks rose 14 bps to its highest in nearly two months at 270 bps.
+The premium paid by 10-year Italian debt over German benchmarks rose 11 bps to its highest in nearly a month at 267 bps.
 The cost of insuring Italian debt against default was up 4 bps at 250 bps, the highest since July 23, according to data provider Markit.

 The flare-up of political tensions is reinforcing investor doubts about Italy's ability to pursue fiscal reforms, after Letta's government was forced by the centre-right party to climb down on a property tax last month.

 "What's worrying people is the fact that the rating agencies have linked Italy's rating to their ability to pass financial reforms and if ... they start to suspect the Italian government is incapable of passing the necessary financial reforms then a downgrade could be in the offing," the trader said.

 These concerns are seen driving Italian yields further above Spanish ones in coming days.

 Spanish yields fell below Italy's for the first time in 18 months earlier in September but Italian bonds had clawed back ground over the past week after Berlusconi seemed to step back from threats to topple the government.